 The relationship between social forces and state structures at both the national and local levels in the USSR and the post-soviet states.
-Also listed as PSCI 5110.

 Also offered at the undergraduate level, with different requirements, as EURR 4002, PSCI 4502, for which additional credit is precluded.